Medical school is challenging – regardless of your individual talent, background and previous experience, or year in training.

 The OAA Director may also directly reach out to you if she notes that your quiz/test scores reflect academic difficulty.

-Once such a formal referral is made, the OAA Director schedules a required initial (and possible follow-up) meeting with you to assess your needs.
+The OAA Director will then schedule an initial (and possible subsequent follow-up) meeting to assess your needs.
 She may provide some basic study, test-taking, and time-management strategies, as appropriate.
 She may also offer you the tutoring services of a Student Academic Advisor (SAA) (i.e., peer tutor) or refer you to the Clinical Skills Center for possible assistance in communicating with patients or writing notes and case logs.